ubco-mds-2021-labs/dashboard2-group-b/team_contract.md

 ## Conduct

 The code of conduct we have chosen is in the [Code of Conduct](./CODE_OF_CONDUCT.md) document.
-All team members agree to following the code of conduct, and below are five concrete escalation steps that we all agree to follow in the event that the code of conduct is violated by any member of the group (Step 1 is the first thing you will do, and Step 5 is the last thing you will do).
+All team members agree to follow the code of conduct, and below are five concrete escalation steps that we all agree to follow in the event that the code of conduct is violated by any member of the group (Step 1 is the first thing you will do, and Step 5 is the last thing you will do).

 1. Talk to the person
 2. Consult the group